ChristianScholtysik/The-Design-Shop/README.md

 ## General Information

-- Website Project to learn Flexbox and CSS
+- Website Project to learn Flexbox and Grid

 ## Technologies Used